szaumoor/ZSTweaks/ZSTweaks/README.md

 - Magic damage resistance: 33% (from 20%)
 - Magic Resistance: 5%
 - Arrows force a Save vs. Spell at -2 or the target suffers 1d4+1 magic damage and get a 10% wizard casting failure for 4 rounds

+**Component 1344** Make Arrows of Biting apply poison faster and improve the misleading description

+The description states that 30% of the health of the target will be lost by the time the poison is done, but that's not actually true.
+Therefore, now it deals 30 points of poison damage over 30 seconds, similar to Bolts of Biting, but slower.

+**Component 1345:** Make Arrows of Fire cause fire damage always, same as Arrows of Ice

+This removes the save from the damage effect, therefore 1dx of fire damage will always be inflicted.

+**Component 1346:** Make Arrows of Piercing always cause at least half of the extra piercing damage

+This makes the arrows cause at least 3 extra piercing damage, when save succeeds.
+When the save is failed, they take 7 extra piercing damage.

 </details>